 Though a dandy, the pugnacious Whistler’s conflicts were not merely artistic: he had started a brawl on board the ship home, and then received a beating – from no one knows whom — upon his arrival back in London.
 At some point before or after this, he took boxing lessons from a professional pugilist in London.

-Courbet’s Woman with a Parrot was not only accepted by the 1866 Salon jury, but it was a tremendous success with the public – and with the Comte de Nieuwerkerke, who insisted it be displayed prominently.
+Courbet’s Woman with a Parrot was not only accepted by the Salon jury in 1866, but it was a tremendous success with the public – and with the Comte de Nieuwerkerke, who insisted it be displayed prominently.
 Nieuwerkerke offered to purchase Courbet’s other Salon painting, Covert of Roe Deer, for the Empress Eugénie’s private collection, but it already had sold.
 Nieuwerkerke then paid 2,000 francs for one of the many versions of Courbet’s Puits Noir (this one was also known as Shaded Stream) for the Empress’ collection.
 Courbet, at 47, suddenly was flooded with commissions, and even with compliments from prominent Academicians, to whom he referred in a letter to a friend as “that bunch of scoundrels.”
 He wrote in 1866, “The success I am having in Paris at the moment is unbelievable.
 In the end, I am the one and only.”

 Tissot’s Dutch friend, Lourens Tadema (later Lawrence Alma-Tadema), had moved from Antwerp to Brussels, where his paintings won him acclaim and honors.
 His highly detailed and scholarly pictures now showed the influence of the archaeological excavations at Pompeii and Herculaneum that he had seen on his honeymoon in 1863.
 In mid-May, 1866, Tadema and his wife, Pauline, traveled to London for a fancy-dress ball given at the St. John’s Wood home of his dealer, Ernest Gambart.
 For the occasion, Tadema had painted In the Peristylum (No. 75, 1866).
 Gambart had purchased fourteen of Tadema’s paintings to date, but he had not sold them: Tadema found thirteen of them hanging on Gambart’s own walls.
 Gambart actually was selling some of Tadema’s early work to a client in America, and he reassured the artist that his work would sell in Britain soon.
 Two of Tadema’s pictures, Returning home from market (No. 70, 1865) and Entrance to a Roman theatre (No. 74, 1866), were on view through Gambart in London and earning praise.
 In the autumn of 1866, Tadema’s Preparations for the festivities (No. 72) won a major award in Brussels.